Reports: Seahawks bringing Colin Kaepernick, Austin Davis for visits Wednesday

 The visits, though, don’t mean a signing is immediately in the offing, according to ESPN’s Adam Schefter who reported “Seattle doing background on QBs, no move expected today, nothing imminent, standard visit.”

-Still, the news of the visit indicates some progress being made on securing another QB.
+Still, the news of the visits indicates some progress being made on securing another QB.

 The Seahawks are not on the field this week, having been docked a week of OTAs (Organized Team Activities) as punishment for violating rules on off-season practice a year ago.
 But they will be back on the field next Tuesday and it has been thought Seattle might like a new backup QB signed in time for those workouts.